mdilauro39/Simple_Model_View_Controller/README.md

 # Simple_Model_View_Controller
-A simple CRUD system based on the MVC (model, view, controller) style of software architecture, done in python3.
+A simple CRUD system based on the MVC (model, view, controller) style of software architecture, done in python3 and sqlite3.